 I am interested in how social and political actors and movements have intersected with mass mediated, networked and digital technologies, often making historically decisive contributions to how we think about the media environment and what constitutes the ‘public’.
 In studying the period since World War II, I have deployed intermedial and genealogical methodologies in my historical research to understand the ways in which media experiments moved fluidly between communications forms.
 I’m interested in the translations that occur in this process as well as the reoccurrence of themes, ideas and practices.
-My dissertation, ‘Convergence and Divergence: The Radical Origins of the Network Revolution and Its Transformation of the Public Sphere’ examines the social, cultural and intellectual ruptures that reordered how Americans thought about what made mass media technologies democratic, orienting cultural attitudes and policy towards a new set of understandings about distributed networked communication
+My PhD dissertation examined the social, cultural and intellectual ruptures that reordered how Americans thought about what made mass media technologies democratic, orienting cultural attitudes and policy towards a new set of understandings about distributed networked communication.

 Media history and theory; intermedial histories; social media and social movements; genealogies of the digital turn; digital humanities, popular and cultural history of the United States, and post-colonial histories.